apostorial/TeamsPy/README.md

 When the time matches, it will automatically open Chrome and start the actions, just be sure to do anything while the bot is checking because it can mess with what it does.
 # DISCLAIMER
 This is my first Python Project EVER, so yeah not everything is perfect.
-The boy may take some time performing some actions or may do them too fast because I used the time module so the bot doesn't do something stupid even if you have a slow Internet Connection (You may need to adjust the time manually depending on your Internet and your needs).
+The bot may take some time performing some actions or may do them too fast because I used the time module so the bot doesn't do something stupid even if you have a slow Internet Connection (You may need to adjust the time manually depending on your Internet and your needs).
 To do so just edit the `main.py` file and change the command `time.sleep()` where it lags for you if you have a slow internet or where you want it to speed up if you have a fast one.
 The time in that command is in seconds so if you want the bot to wait 10 seconds instead of 3 change `time.sleep(3)` to `time.sleep(10)`.